A modern take on

 For the final project, students compare a scene from the Zeffirelli and Luhrmann films.
 Some create a director’s cut commentary in iMovie.
-They discuss Shakespeare’s intent, each director’s interpretation, and the impact of staging choices on the audience’s understanding.Learn more about iMovie
+They discuss Shakespeare’s intent, each director’s interpretation and the impact of staging choices on the audience’s understanding.Learn more about iMovie

 Green Screen by Do Ink

-Channeling their inner film critic.
+Channelling their inner film critic.

 Some students use Green Screen to create their director’s cut project.
-They analyze the play’s modern adaptations and include clips from the film to support the conclusions.
+They analyse the play’s modern adaptations and include clips from the film to support the conclusions.
 By giving students options for how they complete their final project, every student has a chance to shine.View Green Screen in the App Store

 Writing it up.

 Students who prefer a more traditional approach compose a paper — and it’s easy to do on iPad.
-They write an essay to show that they’re able to compare Shakespeare’s intent with each director’s vision and analyze how the differences affect a viewer’s comprehension.Learn more about Pages
+They write an essay to show that they’re able to compare Shakespeare’s intent with each director’s vision and analyse how the differences affect a viewer’s comprehension.Learn more about Pages

-Personalize and perfect your lesson.
+Personalise and perfect your lesson.

 With the variety of apps, books, podcasts, movies and music available through iTunes, designing a customised lesson is easier than you might think.
 Get started with the apps Larry’s class uses or explore other ways to integrate iPad into your classroom.Download a guide to exploring educational content on iTunes View the Shakespeare collection on iTunes